The Tracey Fragments (film): Production

-McDonald read the book and called it "like a contemporary Catcher in the Rye", and contacted to Medved, who wrote a first draft script that was used in the film.
+McDonald read the book and called it "like a contemporary Catcher in the Rye", and contacted Medved, who wrote a first draft script that was used in the film.
 McDonald decided to use multiframe techniques and split screen format with mosaic images, which was inspired by sources as diverse as The Thomas Crown Affair, The Boston Strangler, a Beastie Boys video, and Piet Mondrian's paintings.
 Using as many as eight frames at once, McDonald wanted to show the fragmented nature of Tracey's mind and offer "windows" into her consciousness, therefore each section of the screen offers a different perspective or camera angle of the same scene.

 Casting

-McDonald's first choice was Elliot Page, and he originally talked to him when he was 15, the same age as the character.
+Page was McDonald's first choice, and he originally talked to him when he was 15, the same age as the character.
 The actor had been recommended to him by Daniel MacIvor and Wiebke von Carolsfeld, the writer and director of the 2002 film in which Page stars, Marion Bridge.
 At the time, Page said he felt he wasn't quite ready to take on the part, which was described as "a gruelling portrait of a girl suffering from everything from psychiatric abuse to near rape".
 His decision turned out well, as McDonald wasn't able to raise the financing until Page was a little more grown up.